-My son is an advanced player and is debating whether to play for Algonkian or tryout for a National Premier Youth Lacrosse League (NPYLL) club this Spring.
+My child is an advanced player and is debating whether to play for Algonkian or tryout for a National Premier Youth Lacrosse League (NPYLL) club or travel team this Spring.
 Any advice regarding what we should do?

 There are a couple aspects to this decision that are critical to consider...

 - Your choices are not necessarily mutually exclusive..
 It may make a lot of sense to play for both a rec team and a travel/club team. (see below)

-- Algonkian Lacrosse guarantees playing time, while NPYLL teams do not.
+- Algonkian Lacrosse guarantees playing time, while travel/club teams do not.
 The Northern Virginia Youth Lacrosse League (NVYLL) mandates that all players participate in at least 25% of the game.
 There are no playing time guidelines in the NPYLL or for most regional travel teams.

 - The core intent of the two leagues differ...
-Algonkian concentrates on developing players from the beginner level and having the children play together in preparation for high school play.
-NPYLL clubs are designed to be traveling all star teams, exposing elite players to the best competition in Baltimore/Washington metropolitan area.
+Algonkian concentrates on developing players from the beginner level and having athletes play together in preparation for high school play.
+NPYLL clubs and travel teams are designed to be traveling all star teams, exposing elite players to the best competition in Baltimore/Washington metropolitan and surrounding areas.

 The best advice that we can give is carefully evaluate you child's situation, abilities, maturity before making your decision.
 Speak to your child's previous coach(es) in order to get an unbiased evaluation.
-Research the NPYLL clubs and understand how they operate.
+Research the travel or club teamss and understand how they operate.
 Are they a non-profit organization?
 What is there position regarding players participating on multiple teams?
 How often do they practice?
 Where?
 When?
-Is your child ready to make the jump to NPYLL?
+Is your child ready to make the jump to travel/club play?
 Are you prepared to make the time & monetary commitment?
 How is your child going to react to the possibility getting little or no playing in a game?

 The safest route is to register for Algonkian Lacrosse.
 This will guarantee a club that your child can play on this Spring.
-Worst case scenario, your child makes a NPYLL club, you choose not to also play for Algonkian, you request a refund prior to March 15th and it costs you a $16 processing fee.
-Keep in mind NPYLL clubs have tryouts and your child must make the club.
-There is no guarantee here... this is a highly competitive league.
+Worst case scenario, your child makes a travel/club team, you choose not to also play for an Algonkian rec team, you request a refund prior to March 15th, and it costs you a $16 processing fee.
+Keep in mind that travel/club teams have tryouts and your child must make the team -- there is no guarantee there, and it is a highly competitiveenvironment.
 Some of the NPYLL clubs state that their club should be treated as a "second sport" that supplements the NVYLL clubs (such as Algonkian).
 Other Clubs may expect your son to fully commit to their Club and attends all practices and games.
 Please fully understand the situation and let your Algonkian coach know of your status so he/she can plan accordingly.

 Can players play up or down in an age group level?

 Algonkian requires all boys and girls to play within their actual age group.
-We offer A-level play within each age division (Boys 8U and above; Girls 3/4 and above), so there is ample opportunity for advanced play in all age divisions.
+We strive to offer A-level play within each age division (Boys 8U and above; Girls 3/4 and above), so there is ample opportunity for advanced play in all age divisions.
 This is consistent with other youth lacrosse clubs.
 There are travel tounament clubs available if you are interested in an even higher level of play, beyond a youth rec club.
-Playing "down" is never permitted by the NVYLL Executive Board.
+Playing "down" is never permitted in the NVYLL.

 When are games?